bakerb845/xcloc/Building-the-Software.md

 ### MPI and Configuring With GNU Compilers

-Contained is an example script for compiling with OpenMPI and the GNU compilers.
+In this section OpenMPI is introduced to the build.
 It is important to observed that the XCLOC\_USE\_MPI flag must be toggled.

     #!/bin/sh
     export CC=gcc